 Progression, Retention and Severance Progression

 A student must achieve passing grades in every course to meet the prerequisite requirement of the next semesters courses.
 Any course grade that results in probation may result in the student being held back one year.
 A grade of F always results in the student being held back a year.
 A graduate GPA less than 3.0 always results in dismissal from the graduate school.

 Grounds for Probation

 Students will not be allowed to participate in clinical experiences if there is a reason to believe that they are unprepared for this type of experience.
-Sufficient reasons include:
+Sufficient reason include:

-- Medical or psychological conditions that could endanger the safety of the student or the patients entrusted to them, or that prevent the student from fully participating in the clinical experience
+- Medical or psychological conditions which could endanger the safety of the student or the patients entrusted to them, or that prevent the student from fully participating in the clinical experience.

 - Problems identified with professional behaviors may result in a student being regarded by faculty as unprepared for clinical assignment.
 With the assistance of faculty, the student must resolve the problem area prior to the clinical assignment.

 - Clinical education courses are sequenced (I, II, III, IV, V).
 If a student does not satisfactorily complete one course, he/she may not progress to the next course without completion of remedial work or repeat of the course.

 Grounds for Severance from the PT Program

 Any one of the following items may constitute grounds for severance from the program: